The Casimir elements of the Racah algebra: Introduction

 We show that each of $\Omega_A,\Omega_B,\Omega_C$ is algebraically independent over $\Ce$ and that the set $\{\Omega_A,\Omega_B,\Omega_C\}$ is invariant under the faithful $D_6$-action on $\Re$.
 Moreover, we show that every Casimir element $\Omega$ is algebraically independent over $\Ce$.
 We additionally show that if ${\rm char\,}\F=0$, then the center of $\Re$ is $\Ce[\Omega]$.

 The paper is organized as follows.
 In Section 2, we establish some conventions used throughout the paper.
 In Section 3, we introduce the Racah algebra $\Re$ and discuss several different presentations for the algebra.
 In Section 4, we give a $D_6$-action on $\Re$ and show that it is faithful.
-In Section 5, we introduce a class of $D_6$-invariant elements of $\Re$ called the Casimir class $\Ce$.
-In Section 6, we give an $\N$-filtration of $\Re$ and use it to develop Poincar\'{e}--Birkhoff--Witt bases for $\Re$ and $\Ce$.
+In Section 5, we give an $\N$-filtration of $\Re$ and use it to develop Poincar\'{e}--Birkhoff--Witt bases for $\Re$ and $\Ce$.
+In Section 6, we introduce a class of $D_6$-invariant elements of $\Re$ called the Casimir class of $\Re$.
 In Section 7, we discuss the center of $\Re$ in the case that the ground field has characteristic zero.